Bloglovin

 Volcano House Restaurant with Kīlauea crater view

-Food & Drink in Volcano: Local Eats, Rainforest Lounges & Island Flavors
+Food & Drink in Volcano hi: Local Eats, Rainforest Lounges & Ohelo cafe

 One of the most delightful surprises for visitors to Volcano, Hawai‘i is its food scene — small, soulful, and infused with the warmth of aloha.
 Nestled among towering tree ferns and misty rainforest, Volcano Village offers a handful of locally loved cafés and restaurants that celebrate the island’s flavors in every bite.